 Submitting A Job Application After the Closing Date

-While your chances of getting an interview after submitting a late application are slim, there’s also no harm in it.
+While your chances of getting an interview after submitting a late application are slim.
+However, there’s also no harm in still submitting an application.
 It’s possible that the company may consider your application if it hasn't received enough resumes from qualified applicants by the close of the deadline.
 When the deadline hits, they may still be looking for great people.
 You could be one of them.

 Why Employers Set Closing Dates